 A digital portfolio is a call to replace bland, dry, boring prompts with genuine questions.
 Give students the power to put something out there of interest for their audience to become engaged with!
 It is also a call to give students a great deal of power over their learning and digital footprint.

-For technology decision makers, offering training to teachers on available tools is the first step.
-However, after that, take baby steps or move along at a faster pace if your staff has a greater comfort level.
-For teachers that are slower to adapt, converting existing projects to a portfolio is a worthy start, with an eye on creating new, digital projects in the future.
+The first step for technology decision-makers is to offer teachers training on available tools.
+After that, take baby steps or move along at a faster pace if your staff is more comfortable.
+For teachers who are slower to adapt, converting existing projects to a portfolio is a worthy start, with an eye on creating new digital projects.

 A digital portfolio is simply a blank canvas and a suitable home for a student’s effort.
-What the final product looks like and how it is presented will greatly vary by district and school, but we need to take the first step.
-Educators have opportunities to promote the exciting, amazing work of their students to the greater community and world.
-This starts with each student having their own digital portfolio.
+What the final product looks like and how it is presented will significantly vary by district and school, but we need to take the first step.
+Educators have opportunities to promote the exciting, fantastic work of their students to the greater community and world.
+This starts with each student having their digital portfolio.

 Portfolio Tools